What is Laryngomalacia (lə-ring′gō- mə-lā′shə)?

 Flexible Laryngoscopy

-If your child is seen in the Laryngomalacia Clinic at Cincinnati Children's Hospital Medical Center, the lighted tube is connected to a television camera so that the parent or caregiver can see what the voice box looks like.
+During your child's test at the ENT Clinic at Cincinnati Children's, the lighted tube will be connected to a television camera so that parents or caregivers can see what the voice box looks like.
 While looking at the voice box, your doctor may ask you to feed your baby from a bottle to see how well your baby does with feeding, especially if there is a history of choking on food or spitting up.

 X-Rays of Neck and Chest